stefanofa/awesome/TOPICS.md

 ## fumadocs

-*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js.
+*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js and any React.js framework.

 ## tanstack-router

-*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js.
+*   [fuma-nama/fumadocs](https://github.com/fuma-nama/fumadocs) - The beautiful docs framework with Next.js and any React.js framework.

 *   [smakosh/roll-your-own-auth](https://github.com/smakosh/roll-your-own-auth) - Copy & paste code to roll your own auth easily and for free